 In most patients who present with typical clinical signs, the diagnosis is confirmed by elevated serum lipase or amylase (>3 times upper limit of normal).

-Initial treatment includes aggressive hydration with intravenous fluids, analgesia, and nutritional support, with early oral feeding favored if tolerated.
+Treatment includes early hydration with intravenous fluids, analgesia, and nutritional support, with early oral feeding favored if tolerated.

 Treatment of severe acute pancreatitis includes support of end organ failure, most commonly of respiratory, renal, and circulatory systems.
 Local complications that may develop later include sterile or infected pancreatic necrosis and pseudocysts.